-SAF Tehnika is a company that has been able to gain long-term experience and knowledge in the microwave radio field and is able to provide excellent quality products to a wide range market, proposing unique offer and developments that are based on customer wishes and demands.
-Company is financially stable and able to withstand in these economically difficult times when other rivaling companies are not successful.
-The task of the Company is to continue the work on next generation data transmission equipment development, putting a focus on advancement of functionality, reduction of production costs, the customer satisfaction, effective production and progress of inner procedures.
+Group has been able to gain long-term experience and knowledge in the microwave radio field and is able to provide excellent quality products to a wide range market, proposing unique offer and developments that are based on customer wishes and demands.
+Group is financially stable and able to withstand in these economically difficult times when other rivaling companies are not successful.
+The task of the Group is to continue the work on next generation data transmission equipment development, putting a focus on advancement of functionality, reduction of production costs, the customer satisfaction, effective production and progress of inner procedures.
 The aim is to restore revenue levels to provide long-term positive net results.

-Company remains financially stable and with positive outlook for the next financial year; however the Board of SAF Tehnika refrains from any forward-looking sales and financial results announcements.
+Group remains financially stable and with positive outlook for the next financial year; however the Board of SAF Tehnika A/S refrains from any forward-looking sales and financial results announcements.